wittawatj/kernel-cgof/README.md

 Version numbers for everything else except `torch` should not matter much as long as they are not too old.

+## Demo

+See the Jupyter notebook [ipynb/demo_proposed_tests.ipynb](https://github.com/wittawatj/kernel-cgof/blob/master/ipynb/demo_proposed_tests.ipynb) for how to start using our tests.
+This notebook describes how to use the proposed Kernel Conditional Stein Discrepancy (KCSD) test, which is one of the two test we proposed.

+A notebook that introduces the other test, the Finite Set Conditional Discrepancy (FSCD), is coming soon.

 ## Development

 We recommend [Anaconda](https://www.anaconda.com/).
 To install our package